-When you come for your initial visit please arrive 20 min early to fill out paperwork or you can arrive 5 minutes early and fill it out ahead of time by filling it out on line, printing it out and filling it out by hand, or calling us and requesting a faxed form be sent to you.
+When you come for your initial visit please arrive 20 min early to fill out paperwork or you can arrive 10 minutes early and fill it out ahead of time by filling it out online, printing it out and filling it out by hand.
 You can find these forms under the patient registration section, or by clicking here.

 To expedite your visit, please remember to bring the following things to your initial appointment: